-Before my wife and I relocated our family from Jacksonville, Florida, to the rural farming community of Magdalena Milpas Altas, we led a relatively normal American life.
+Before my wife and I relocated our family from Jacksonville, Florida, to the rural farming community of Magdalena Milpas Altas, we led a relatively regular American life.
 I had spent the past fifteen years working in sales and account management.
 Holly cared for our three boys and ran a home-based business.
 (In 2014 Kendy and Angela joined our family in Guatemala)

-In 2008, I participated in a team at our home church that oversaw the formation of the 12x12 Love Project, Inc..
-The 12x12 Love Project is a non-profit housing ministry that assists families living in extreme poverty in Magdalena and the surrounding villages.
+In 2008, I participated in a team at our home church that oversaw the formation of the 12x12 Love Project, Inc. The 12x12 Love Project is a non-profit housing ministry that assists families living in extreme poverty in Magdalena and the surrounding villages.
 Through visits to Magdalena, our hearts were pulled to Guatemala as we sensed a higher purpose for our lives.

 From 2011-2016 we were responsible for daily operations of the 12x12 Love Project.
 At the end of 2016, the project had constructed over 200 homes and impacted thousands of lives.
 During this time, we observed the plight of widows and single mothers in the community and identified key themes that keep these families in a generational cycle of poverty:

-Lack of primary Education, Lack of access to employment, Lack of access to primary healthcare
+Lack of primary Education, Lack of access to employment, lack of access to primary healthcare

 These widows and single mothers needed work to become self-sufficient.
-As we looked more in-depth at the issue, we found that the lack of primary education was only part of the problem.
+As we looked more in-depth at issue, we found that the lack of primary education was only part of the problem.
 The little work available in the area requires long hours and does not pay a livable wage.
 It keeps children out of school.
 It forces moms to look for small jobs such as laundry or sweeping the street to buy only beans, rice, and corn to survive.